East China University of Science and Technology

-It is a National Key University of China constructed by the Double First Class University Plan and the former Project 211.

-ECUST is ranked between the top 301-400 among world universities according to ARWU 2021.

 History

-Founded in 1952 with chemistry faculty inherited from Aurora University.
+Founded in 1952 with chemistry faculty inherited from Jiaotong University, Aurora University, Utopia University, Soochow University, and Jiangnan University.

 Xuhui Campus

 The main campus is located on Meilong Road in Xuhui District, in the southwest of downtown Shanghai and 17 kilometers from Hongqiao Airport, with an area of approximately 415,000 m2 and 21 dorms capable of accommodating 15,000 students.
 Most of the departments are easily reached from the Front Gate, behind which Pandeng Road directly leads to the Main Building.
 Out of the built-up space, classrooms take up 56,000 m2 and laboratories 118,000 m2.
 The campus houses the administrative offices of the university, Master's as well as PhD students, international exchange and language students, and is home to most of the research facilities.

-The Middle School Affiliated To ECUST (华东理工大学附属中学), was established in 1992 and is located in the south of Xuhui district, not far from the main campus.
+The Middle School Affiliated To ECUST (华东理工大学附属中学), was established in 1992 and is located in the south of Xuhui District, not far from the main campus.
 It is attended by 1,200 middle and high school students.

 Academics

 General

 It has a strong tradition of working with industries.
 The university is now developing into a multi-disciplinary higher educational institution with a balanced curriculum of science, engineering, economics, management, law, humanities and arts spread across 15 academic schools.
 It is one of Double First Class University Plan, former Project 211 and 985 experiment universities.

 The university offers 13 first level and 81 second level doctoral programs, 25 first level and 147 second level master programs and 65 undergraduate programs.
 The total number of full-time students has reached around 24,140, including 15,460 undergraduates, 7,110 postgraduates studying for master's degrees and 1,570 Ph.D. candidates.

-Since 2007 the university has operated an exchange programme with Technical University of Applied Sciences Lübeck in Germany.
+Since 2007 the university has operated an exchange programme with the Technical University of Applied Sciences Lübeck in Germany.
 ECUST also operates a joint programme with L'École Nationale Supérieure de Chimie in Rennes and a joint business school with Lucian Blaga University of Sibiu in Romania.